Underemployment, Its Causes, and How It Affects You

-Underemployment is when workers' jobs don't use all their skills, education, or availability to work.
-There are two types of underemployment: visible and invisible.
+Underemployment occurs when workers' jobs don't use all their skills, education, or availability to work.
+According to the Organization for Economic Cooperation and Development, there are two types of underemployment: visible and invisible.

-There is another category of underemployed who fall into a statistical no man's land.
-Even though they don't have a job, they aren't counted among the unemployed by the U.S. Bureau of Labor Statistics.
-Why not?
+Another category of underemployed workers, "marginally attached to the labor force," falls into a statistical no-man's land.
+They aren't counted among the unemployed by the U.S. Bureau of Labor Statistics.
 The BLS only includes those who have looked for a job in the last four weeks.

-Underemployment also includes those who work full-time but live below the poverty level.
+Underemployment also includes those who work full-time, but live below the poverty level.
 That's according to Paul Osterman, co-director of the MIT Sloan Institute for Work and Employment Research.
 This category is also known as the "working poor."
-According to Osterman, "The labor market is just not delivering for Americans what it should be delivering."
-This definition of underemployment includes everyone who makes less than $10.50 an hour.

 Technological change also causes underemployment.
-For example, ATM machines have replaced the need for many bank tellers.
+For example, ATM machines and mobile banking replaced the need for many bank tellers.
 These used to be the entry-level positions for a career in finance and banking.
 As a result, many college grads who were finance majors take what they can.
-They wind up as a home health aides, waiters or truck drivers.
-These positions aren't easily replaced by computer technology (Source: "1 in 2 College Graduates Unemployed or Underemployed," Care2.com, April 22, 2012.)
+They may wind up as home health aides, waiters, or Uber drivers.
+These positions aren't easily replaced by digital technology.

 The effects of underemployment are similar to those of unemployment.
-First, both cause higher poverty levels.
+Both cause higher poverty levels.
 Without adequate income, families don't buy as much.
 That reduces consumer demand, slowing business growth.
 As a result, the nation's gross domestic product is lower, as is job growth.
 It's a vicious, downward spiral.

 Younger people may find they never get a good start to their career.
 Forced to take jobs that are beneath their skills, they don't get on the right track.
 They miss the mentoring needed to get increased responsibility that would update their skills.
 By the time the recession ends, they are competing with a new batch of graduates for entry-level positions in their fields.